 Bill and Lois traveled extensively around the USA and abroad, until Bill’s death in 1971, on the 53rdanniversary of their wedding.
 Lois continued her work with the growing Al-Anon fellowship; she felt she had“a purpose in life, even with Bill gone.”
 The year afterBill’s death, Lois, and an Al-Anon friend traveled around the world, receiving excited welcomes from members of A.A. and Al-Anon groups everywhere.
 She spoke at Al-Anon and A.A. functions until she was into her 90’s, including A.A.
 International conventions.
 At the age of94, she addressed an audience of over 45,000 at the 50th Anniversary A.A. convention in Montreal, receiving a standing ovation.
 Lois welcomed A.A. and Al-Anon visitors to her home at Stepping Stones, and in 1979 formed the Stepping Stones foundation to maintain stopping Stones for the benefit of A.A. and Al-Anon members.
 Today, the Stepping StoneFoundation continues to preserve the home and property, and share the story of hope and recovery for alcoholics, family members, and friends.Lois W. died in 1988, at the age of 97.
 Her work with the Al-Anon Clearinghouse was instrumental in Al-Anon’s growth to become the program it is today.
 The legacy she left through her Al-Anon work lives on and thrives.
 Lois worked devotedly and selflessly to carry the message of hope to those affected by alcoholism.
 She became a guiding light to others who suffered from the effects of a loved one’s alcoholism, and to those who carry on the work of the Al-Anon program.

-Anne S. was born in 1881 and was raised with her three siblings in Oak Park, Illinois (a suburb of Chicago.)
+Anne S. was born on March 3, 1881, and was raised with her three siblings in Oak Park, Illinois (a suburb of Chicago.)
 Her father worked for the railroad, and her mother was a homemaker.
 Anne was a good student who won a scholarship to Wellesley College.
 After graduation, she returned to Oak Park and taught school.
 She met her future husband, Dr. Bob S., at a dance at Johnsbury Academy in Vermont when Bob was a senior at the Academy.
 They married seventeen years later on January 25, 1915, after Bob had finished college at Dartmouth, medical school at the University of Michigan and Rush Medical Schools, and an internship at City Hospital in Akron, Ohio.
 Dr. Bob set up his practice in Akron, and the couple settled into their home on Ardmore Avenue.
 They had one son (Robert Jr.) in 1918 and adopted their daughter, Sue when both Robert Jr. and Sue were five years old.

 Anne reportedly had concerns about Bob’s drinking before they married.
 Although he had periods of sobriety, Bob’s drinking and the consequences he experienced related to drinking escalated during his college and medical school years, including a break-down following medical school that required two months of recuperation with his family in Vermont.
 Bob maintained sobriety for the first three years of their marriage, but over the next twenty years, Dr. Bob’s problems with alcohol and pills escalated.
 Anne tried in every way she knew to help Bob stay sober; she extracted promises from Bob that he would stop drinking; she frisked him for bottles and tried to keep alcohol out of their home, all to no avail.
 Anne’s sense of faith and hope was severely challenged as Bob’s drinking continued to spiral further and further out of control.